LLNL/units/docs/installation/cmake_variables.rst

 -  `UNITS_BUILD_STATIC_LIBRARY`:  Controls whether a static library should be built or not
 -  `UNITS_BUILD_SHARED_LIBRARY`:  Controls whether to build a shared library or not, only one or none of `UNITS_BUILD_STATIC_LIBRARY` and `UNITS_BUILD_SHARED_LIBRARY` can be enabled at one time.
 -  `BUILD_SHARED_LIBS`:  Controls the defaults for the previous two options, overriding them takes precedence
--  `UNITS_BUILD_FUZZ_TARGETS`:  If set to `ON`, the library will try to compile the fuzzing targets for clang libFuzzer
+-  `UNITS_BUILD_FUZZ_TARGETS`:  If set to `ON`, the library will try to compile the fuzzing targets for clang libFuzzer, default `OFF`
--  `UNITS_BUILD_WEB_SERVER`:  If set to `ON`,  build a webserver,  This uses boost::beast and requires boost 1.70 or greater to build it also requires CMake 3.12 or greater
+-  `UNITS_BUILD_WEB_SERVER`:  If set to `ON`,  build a webserver,  This uses boost::beast and requires boost 1.70 or greater to build it also requires CMake 3.12 or greater, default `ON`
 -  `UNITS_USE_EXTERNAL_GTEST`: Defaults to `OFF` only used if `UNIT_ENABLE_TESTS` is also on, but if set to `ON` will search for an external Gtest and GMock libraries
 -  `UNITS_BUILD_CONVERTER_APP`: enables building a simple command line converter application that can convert units from the command line
 -  `UNITS_ENABLE_EXTRA_COMPILER_WARNINGS`: Turn on bunch of extra compiler warnings, on by default